 - There is no late surrender

 Under this rule set, the house edge is 0.72 percent.
 This is considered quite high for blackjack.
-It’s assumed these mediocre rules — and the 50 percent cut card penetration – were chosen to discourage card counters, who could run rampant under more favorable conditions.
+It’s assumed these mediocre rules — and the 50 percent cut card penetration – was chosen to discourage card counters, who could run rampant under more favorable conditions.

 The betting spread for live dealer blackjack, and other live dealer games for that matter more closely resembles that found on live casino floors.
 For live dealer blackjack at Golden Nugget Casino, the minimum wager is $10 and the maximum $1,000.